betamigo98/Choral-Annotations-For-Zotero/Step-by-Step Workflow Install.md

 For other templates just repeat the steps [mutatis mutandis](https://en.wikipedia.org/wiki/Mutatis_mutandis).

 # 2. Install CSL Styles in Zotero
+* In some simple case, with for example only one author, you could use any style you want and then search for "(author%date%)", or whatever syntax related to the CSL Style you have chosen, and replace by "Author", or any term you like.
+However, for more complexe citations and compilation with more than one note, it will get nastier and the CSL Style should help.
 * You can download the files directly from the main page of this repository
 * Then [follow the normal procedure to install a style from a local file in Zotero preferences menu](https://www.zotero.org/support/styles).
 * You can also edit your own CSL style (follow the guideline from the same link mentionned above).<br />
-Adding a style should looks like this from Zotero Edition -> Preferences -> Cite <br /> :
+Adding a style should looks like this from Zotero Edition -> Preferences -> Cite: <br />
 <p align="center"><img src="https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Screenshots/Zotero%20-%20Add%20Choral%20Style.png" width=66% height=30%></p>

 # 3. Finishing